-D10.
-Does an open admission policy, if reported, apply to transfer students? ☐ Yes ☒ No D11.
-Describe additional requirements for transfer admission, if applicable: At least 60hrs of previous regionally accredited college work required.
-Max of 70 hrs of lower division of credit allowed towards bachelors degree.
-Applicants with fewer then 30 payable credit hrs must submit high school transcripts entrance exam scores.
-Transfer Credit Policies D12.
-Report the lowest grade earned for any course that may be transferred for credit:D D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number Unit type D14.
-Maximum number of credits or courses that may be transferred from a four-year institution: Number Unit type D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree:36 D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: D17.
+D11.
+Describe additional requirements for transfer admission, if applicable: At least 60 hours of previous regionally accredited college work required

+Transfer Credit Policies

+- D12.
+Report the lowest grade earned for any course that may be transferred for credit: D - D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number Unit type - D14.
+Maximum number of credits or courses that may be transferred from a four-year institution: Number Unit type - D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: - D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 36 - D17.
 Describe other transfer credit policies: